shopperlabs/v1.laravelshopper.dev/content/collections/docs/categories.md

   <div class="caption">Create category</div>
 </div>

-Save your changes in order to be taken back to the brand's list.
+Save your changes in order to be taken back to the categories list.
 Required fields are marked with an **asterisk (*)**

-The SEO section allows you to define how your brand information should be displayed in search engines.
+The SEO section allows you to define how your category information should be displayed in search engines.
 To modify the content you click on the button "Edit SEO preview".
 It uses the same blade component as the brands.

 <div class="screenshot">
   <img src="/img/seo-preview.gif" alt="Seo form">